A reexamination of how we search. Paired with a distinct take on discovering locations and events.

 I started by taking a deep dive into how we search and absorb information in order to reach a final goal.

 The biggest hurdle for socialization can be the plans, specifically when and where to be.
-How can we better discover our area?
+How can we better discover our area to increase socialization?

 Most people avoid being the planner due to the pressure.
-Inserting a level of confidence into the final decision, increases socialization and location attendance.
+But equipped with the right tools, group members begin can better a level of confidence into the final decision, increases socialization and location attendance.

 In order to be a utility with easy access in a variety of situations, a mobile app was determined to be the best medium.